headlessPi/mearm-python-headlessPi/README.md

 # mearm-python-headlessPi
-A JS app to control the MeArm Pi via the browser in headlessPi
+A Python app to control the MeArm Pi via the browser in headlessPi